telerik/blazor-docs/styling-and-themes/theme-swatches.md

 * [Sass Themebuilder](https://themebuilder.telerik.com/blazor-ui) - it is an Angular web application that enables you to [create new or customize existing themes]({%slug themes-custom%}).
 You can use it to explore how certain theme/swatch will affect the appearance of the Telerik UI for Blazor components.

-* [kendo-themes repository](https://github.com/telerik/kendo-themes) - it is a public repository for all Kendo UI themes and swatches that are used across Telerik UI for Blazor and the Kendo UI suites.
+* [kendo-themes repository](https://github.com/telerik/kendo-themes) - the repository for all themes and swatches that are used across Telerik and Kendo web components.

 * ZIP archive for Telerik UI for Blazor - in the `styles` folder of the local ZIP archive you can find the base themes and a some of their most commonly used swatches.
 More details how to get the archive you can find in this article - [ZIP Archive]({%slug installation/zip%}).